bavjean/War/README.md

 ## Prerequisites

-1. Browser and/or text editor
+1. Web browser and/or text editor

 ## Contributing